vamshigadde/Abalone_Gender_Age_Price_Predictor/README.md

 * By using Classification i tryed to predict the age class and it worked models are close to the optimal point

+* Price Prediction only Done in User Interface only by using simple linear regression

 **Conclusion-:**
 *By the above analysis done, we can conclude that,*
 * Classification after clusteing